influxdata/telegraf/plugins/outputs/remotefile/README.md

   ## By default files will be kept indefinitely.
   # forget_files_after = "0s"

-  ## Output log messages of the underlying library as debug messages
-  ## NOTE: You need to enable this option AND run Telegraf in debug mode!
-  # trace = false

   ## Data format to output.
   ## Each data format has its own unique set of configuration options, read
   ## more about them here: